- Code BIOL2202

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadTwo lectures per week, four practical sessions and up to six small and large tutorials up to 65 contact hours per semester.
+WorkloadTwo lectures and one computer practical per week, up to 65 contact hours per semester.

 Requisite and Incompatibility